-- The content in this e-book directly correlates to the YDisciple series, The Invitation.
-Use this in your small group in the weeks after completing The Invitation before moving on to another video series.
+- Our free e-book directly correlates to the YDisciple series, The Invitation.
+Use this in your small group weeks after completing The Invitation before moving on to another video series.

 - Confirmation empowers us to spread and defend the Catholic faith.
 Have confirmation students go through it as a “capstone” course.